akvomelonO1/SGDF/README.md

 En caso de necesitar librerías de terceros, se adjuntaran en un fichero "requirements.txt" para poder ser descargadas con pip.

 Si se requieren paquetes adicionales a instalar en el sistema operativo, se indicaran en un fichero "leeme.txt".

+## DB INFO
+    g is a special object that is unique for each request.
+It is used to store data that might be accessed by multiple functions during the request.
+The connection is stored and reused instead of creating a new connection if get_db is called a second time in the same request.